US Supreme Court rejects key challenge to abortion rights - France 24

 Washington (AFP)

-The conservative-leaning court split 5-4 in the decision overruling a state law that requires doctors who perform abortions to have admitting privileges at a nearby hospital.
+In a key victory for abortion rights activists, the justices voted 5-4 to overrule a state law that requires doctors who perform abortions to have admitting privileges at a nearby hospital.

-Right-leaning Chief Justice John Roberts sided with the court's four progressives, frustrating abortion opponents who had hoped that President Donald Trump's appointment of two conservative justices had tilted the high court firmly in their direction.
+Right-leaning Chief Justice John Roberts sided with the court's four progressives, frustrating abortion opponents who had hoped that Trump's appointments had tilted the high court firmly in their direction.

+But Roberts gave them hope that a different challenge to abortion rights might succeed in the future in the conservative court.

-But Roberts said his decision to join with the progressives was strictly on institutional grounds, and not because he believed the Louisiana law unconstitutionally restricted access to abortion services.
+He said his decision to join with the progressives in the case, June Medical Services v Russo, was strictly on institutional grounds, and not because he believed the Louisiana law was unconstitutional.

-Instead, Roberts said that he was not prepared to reverse the precedent of the court's 2016 decision -- made before Trump's justices arrived -- rejecting an identical Texas law.
+Instead, Roberts said that he was not prepared to reverse the precedent set by the court's 2016 decision -- made before Trump's justices arrived -- rejecting an identical Texas law.

 However, he said, "The legal doctrine of stare decisis requires us, absent special circumstances, to treat like cases alike."